chrismlittle123/sql-task/task.md

 ## Part 2

 Now the data has been transformed to make it easier to store, some of the reports need to be updated.
-Please provide SQL queries that can:
+Please provide SQL queries that can provide:

 1) The total number of orders for each customer
-2) Provide the most recent order for each customer
+2) The most recent order for each customer
 3) For the past week, which customers have provided us with the most value

 ## Part 3